-When you use BrokerEngine, this time is reduced to 4 hours.
+When you use BrokerEngine, this time is reduced to 4 hours, with the balance of the time being handled by a loan processor or admin team.
 Here’s the data behind those figures:

 Mortgage broking is too competitive to waste up to 10 hours per deal.
 And if you want to grow, then ensuring you have the right back office support is critical.

 If you’d like to know more, contact us for a Free Demo of BrokerEngine software.
 We’ll show you streamline and automate your workflow, so you can get back to what you do best…

 …sitting in front of more new clients, and creating amazing loan solutions.